Dr Michael

-I offer psychological therapy to adults and adolescents (aged 14 and above).
-I have 16 years experience as a therapist.
+I am a clinical psychologist, based in Guildford, offering psychological therapy to adults and young people (aged 14 and above).
+I have 17 years experience as a therapist.

 Experience

-I have a depth of experience in working with people who are struggling with a variety of psychological difficulties including depression, anxiety, anger, low self-worth, shame, relationship problems, trauma, self-harm, substance misuse, eating disorders, personality difficulties, psychosis and bipolar affective disorder.
+I have a depth of experience in working with people who are struggling with a variety of psychological difficulties including depression, anxiety, anger, low self-worth, shame, relationship problems, trauma, self-harm, substance misuse, eating disorders, OCD, personality difficulties, gender dysphoria, psychosis and bipolar affective disorder.
+I am interested in what happened to you that led to the issues you experience; stressful experiences can lead any of us to face mental health difficulties.
+Behind your burdens, I believe you remain whole and healthy.

-Alongside my private practice I work in the NHS as the lead psychologist for Early Intervention in Psychosis Services in Surrey and North East Hants.
-I provide psychological therapy to clients and also supervise other psychologists and therapists in helping them reflect on and develop their practices.
-Previously I have worked in NHS community mental health teams in Westminster and Hounslow, psychology outpatient services, and an eating disorder service.
+I am now full time in my private practice and I previously worked for the NHS for 18 years.
+My last role was principal clinical psychologist for the Early Intervention in Psychosis Service in West Surrey and North East Hants.
+This was a leadership role in which I provided psychological therapy to clients and also supervised other psychologists and therapists in helping them reflect on and develop their practices.
+Prior to that, I worked in NHS community mental health teams in Westminster and Hounslow, psychology outpatient services, a specialist eating disorder service, and community learning disability services.

 Qualifications